lmy441900/lmy441900.github.io/_posts/2019-02-16-netgear-gs105e-review.md

 _Figure 9.
 The Kensington lock hole_

 Disassembling NETGEAR GS105E is easy.
-Remove the two nails from the back side, and then the top cover can be uninstalled.
-Remove the two nails on the PCB, and PCB can be moved out of the metal case.
+Remove the two screws from the back side, and then the top cover can be uninstalled.
+Remove the two screws on the PCB, and PCB can be moved out of the metal case.
 This does not void warranty, since you don't have the "void warranty if removed" stickers!

 ![Disassembly of GS105E](/assets/gs105e-review/gs105e-disassembly.jpg)